 Configuring the proxy server

-Elastic Beanstalk uses nginx or Apache HTTPD as the reverse proxy to map your application to your Elastic Load Balancing load balancer on port 80.
-The default is nginx.
-Elastic Beanstalk provides a default proxy configuration that you can either extend or override completely with your own configuration.
+Elastic Beanstalk can use NGINX or Apache HTTPD as the reverse proxy to map your application to your Elastic Load Balancing load balancer on port 80.
+The default is NGINX.
+Elastic Beanstalk provides a default proxy configuration that you can either extend or completely override with your own configuration.

 PORT

-environment property to the port on which your main application listens.
+environment property to the port that your main application listens on.

-All Amazon Linux 2 platforms support a uniform proxy configuration feature.
-For details about configuring the proxy server on the new Amazon Corretto platform versions running Amazon Linux 2, expand the Reverse Proxy Configuration section in Extending Elastic Beanstalk Linux platforms.
+All AL2023/AL2 platforms support a uniform proxy configuration feature.
+For more information about configuring the proxy server on your platform versions running AL2023/AL2, see Reverse proxy configuration.

 If your Elastic Beanstalk Node.js environment uses an Amazon Linux AMI platform version (preceding Amazon Linux 2), read the information in this section.

-The Node.js platform uses a reverse proxy to relay requests from port 80 on the instance to your application listening on port 8081.
-Elastic Beanstalk provides a default proxy configuration that you can either extend or override completely with your own configuration.
+The Node.js platform uses a reverse proxy to relay requests from port 80 on the instance to your application that's listening on port 8081.
+Elastic Beanstalk provides a default proxy configuration that you can either extend or completely override with your own configuration.

 To extend the default configuration, add .conf